TWinters/wikipedia-separation/README.md

 ## Running the program

 ### Basic shortest path between pages
-To find the shortest path between two wikipedia pages, the class `WikipediaLinksFinder` can be run.
+To find the shortest path between two wikipedia pages, the main method of `WikipediaSeparationGUI` can be run.
-This program requires several arguments given with the command line, namely:
+This program can be given several arguments using the command line to instantiate default parameters, namely:

 | Argument               | Description               |
 | ---------------------- | ------------------------- |